 Arrested Development (2003–).
 Julia Louis-Dreyfus plays Maggie Lizer, a prosecuting attorney, during two seasons.
 She appears in four episodes: Season One: “Altar Egos,” “Justice Is Blind,” Season Two: “Out on a Limb,” “Hand To God.”

-The Associates (2001–).
+The Associates (2001-2002).
 This Canadian series features five new attorneys hired by Young, Barnsworth, and King.
+Tamara Hickey and Jennie Raymond play two of the young lawyers.

 Bar Girls (TV pilot, 1990).
 Joanna Cassidy and Marcy Walker as defense attorneys.